SalusaSecondus/CryptoGotchas/README.md

 ### How to do this
 This is one of the very few times I'll provide advice on how to do something as opposed to simply saying what not to do.
 This is because it is really important to support key rotation and be able to change algorithms.
-So, if you are encrypting data and will need to decrypt it data I recommend the following (simple) solution.
+So, if you are encrypting data and will need to decrypt it later I recommend the following (simple) solution.

 1. Prepend your ciphertext with a version number (4-byte integer?)
 2. Each version number corresponds to the immutable set of keys needed to decrypt that message (usually just one, but if you have multiple keys for confidentiality/encryption, this can signal both) and the exact algorithms used.